-It’s use for simple purposes like heating and hot water is to be avoided.
+Using electricity for simple purposes like heating and hot water is to be avoided.

-So called geothermal energy sources extract heat energy from the ground with an electric heat pump.
+So-called geothermal energy sources extract heat energy from the ground with an electric heat pump.
 The problems are that parasitic electrical costs are usually very high and the purchase price of the system is quite expensive as well.

 In a way, the environmental costs of a geothermal system are nearly as high as a straight electrical system and there is no real cost saving when everything is added up.

-If the “COP” or “coefficient of performance” can be improved, and costs can be lowered, this approach might make a real contribution; but the numbers are not there yet.
+If the “COP” or “coefficient of performance” can be improved and costs can be lowered this approach might make a real contribution, but the numbers are not there yet.

 Some heating units require an unreasonable amount of pumping energy to move water through the unit.
 It would be a shame to buy two highhead pumps and then forever listen to the noise that they make and also pay for the electricity that they use.
-Modulating gas units are particulary subject to this problem.
+Modulating gas units are particularly subject to this problem.